--encourages and provides opportunities for all members of the community [irrespective of class, culture, race, means, gender, disability, age, etc.] to design, produce and/or attend projects, discussions, forums and events together.
+- encourages and provides opportunities for all members of the family and community [irrespective of class, culture, race, means, gender, disability and age] to design, produce and/or attend projects, discussions, forums and events together.

--prepares and better equips us with social skills required to cope at school and in the workplace due to libraries enabling more opportunities for attendees to play, collaborate, engage, hear viewpoints and meet persons/families from different communities, cultures and backgrounds.
+- helps prepare and equip us with social skills required to cope at school and in the workplace due to libraries enabling more opportunities for attendees to play, collaborate, engage, hear viewpoints and meet persons/families from different communities, cultures and backgrounds.

 - provides assistance and support